 We have completed some tests on a number of good options but try for yourself and see what works well.
 Also be prepared for multiple base layers as the temperature drops below zero.
 In January it is common place to pair a vest base layer with a long sleeved full one.
 An outer skin is also a must as the best base layers soon crumble when they get wet so a waterproof jacket with suitable reflective elements and plenty of protection from the rain works well.
 Forget your winter coat with all the padding, this should be a bike specific item that couples staying dry with protecting you from the winds.
 We also recommend you add in a neck warmer, we favour the lose fitted thin options that you can pull up over your face when the temperature really drops.
 It is also easy to remove should you overheat.

-Final bit to consider is a bag and again we have some good reviews for you to consider in this area (we love the Deuter range of bags).
+Final bit to consider is a bag and again we have some good reviews for you to consider in this area (we love the Deuter range of bags and check out our review of the Deuter Giga Bike Rucksack).
 Ensure whatever you pick it has a waterproof outer skin that can also provide some high visibility reflective capacity.
 Other factors like waist and chest straps of course but safety first and make sure you are seen.

 It is a faff but come Spring when you brave those long rides once more you will feel the difference of having maintained some all year round cycling keeping the mileage up.
 Enjoy!